LogtalkDotOrg/logtalk3/tools/wrapper/NOTES.md

 usually occur when using a backend Prolog system different from the one used to compile the original plain Prolog code.
 A common cause of syntax errors are operator definitions.
 These can often be solved by defining those operators for the Prolog backend used to run Logtalk and this tool.
+An alternative is to preload the Prolog files where those operators are declared.

 - The tool assumes that all files to be wrapped have different names (even if found in different directories).
 If that is not the case, the name conflicts